Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Solution-3.md

 ---

-### *Overview & Final Positioning*
+### Overview & Final Positioning

 This data model, built securely on Microsoft Dataverse, forms the backbone of Omega Manufacturing’s digital transformation strategy.
 It:

-- Consolidates data into a *single source of truth*, ending the use of spreadsheets and emails for critical workflows.
+- Consolidates data into a single source of truth, ending the use of spreadsheets and emails for critical workflows.
-- Enables *automated order approvals* and real-time tracking via Power Automate and Power Apps.
+- Enables automated order approvals and real-time tracking via Power Automate and Power Apps.
 - Enhances decision-making with accurate, centralized inventory and customer data.
-- Meets leadership’s requirement for *enterprise-level security* and *compliance*.
+- Meets leadership’s requirement for enterprise-level security and compliance.
 - Prepares the company for future enhancements such as analytics dashboards in Power BI and chatbot support.

 ---